Roman Blind Styles

 Flat roman blinds style

-Style one is the flat roman blinds, these are a standard style of roman blinds that are available in many specialist blind stores across the UK both locally and online.
+Style one is the flat roman blinds made to measure to your exact requirements, these are a standard style of roman blinds that are available in many specialist blind stores across the UK both locally and online.
 These blinds in particular are pleated in measured sections meaning that when drawn they can be evenly adjusted to the desired length with ease and as the blind is raised each pleat folds within itself creating a tidy, simplistic and fuss free look.

 Relaxed roman blinds style